Employees' rights and entitlements

-- Maternity leave: If you become pregnant while in employment, you are entitled to take 26 weeks maternity leave.
+- Maternity leave: You are entitled to take 26 weeks maternity leave from work while you are having a baby.
 Your contract of employment will state if your employer will pay you when you are on maternity leave (this is not a requirement).
 You may be entitled to Maternity Benefit.
 You are also entitled to take up to 16 weeks of additional unpaid maternity leave, which is not covered by Maternity Benefit.

 - Paternity leave: New parents (other than the mother of the child) are entitled to 2 weeks’ paternity leave from employment or self-employment following the birth or adoption of a child.
 Your contract of employment will state if your employer will pay you when you are on paternity leave (this is not a requirement).
 You may be eligible for social welfare payment Paternity Benefit.